stormblog/sircmpwn.github.io/_posts/2018-02-05-Introduction-to-POSIX-shell.md

 At the top of your scripts, put `#!/bin/sh`.
-You don't have to worry about using `env` here like you might have been trained to do with bash: `/bin/sh` is the standardized location for the POSIX shell, and any standards-conforming system will either put it there or make your script work anyway.
+You don't have to worry about using `env` here like you might have been trained to do with bash: `/bin/sh` is the standardized location for the POSIX shell, and any standards-conforming system will either put it there or make your script work anyway.[^2]

 The next step is to avoid bashisms.
 There are many, but here are a few that might trip you up: